enza252/aws-dev-associate/4-load-balancing-and-auto-scaling-groups.md

 ### AWS Load Balancers (ELBs)

-Must know this for the exam
+Must know these for the exam

 Classic Load Balancer (V1)